Apply for your visa to train to teach in England

 Visa fees and other charges

-Depending on which visa you are applying for, you will usually need to show you have enough money to support yourself in England by providing proof of a certain level of savings or income.
+You’ll usually need to show you have enough money to support yourself in England by providing proof of savings or income.
 You’ll be guided through this process when you apply for your visa.

 Visa fees